mle-infrastructure/mle-monitor/README.md

 # Instantiate dashboard with protocol and resource
 dashboard = MLEDashboard(protocol, resource)

-# Get a static snapshot of the protocol & resource utilisation
+# Get a static snapshot of the protocol & resource utilisation printed in console
 dashboard.snapshot()

 # Run monitoring in while loop - dashboard